 It is desirable for students to move from counting methods to part/whole methods as counting methods are too slow for larger numbers.
-For example, students who attempt to work out 35 + 36 by "counting on" will soon lose their way.
+For example, students who attempt to work out 35 + 36 by counting on will soon lose their way.

 The transformation from a counting method to the more abstract part/whole methods may prove difficult for students.
 The idea of breaking numbers into suitable parts to help solve the problem is not initially obvious and may take considerable effort for the students to understand the principle.
-For example students might model this problem on counters: Jean has 7 orange sweets and buys 8 green sweets at the shop.
+For example students might model this problem on counters: Lucy has 7 orange sweets and buys 8 green sweets at the shop.
 How many has she got altogether?

 A green sweet is removed to leave 7 in one pile and 7 in the other.
 Students, because they know their doubles, now say 7 + 7 = 14.
 Critically they must now add the removed sweet to 14 to give 15.

-While this process often makes sense for students when materials are present they may experience difficulty when the materials are removed and they are asked to imagine the process.
+While this process often makes sense for students when materials are present they may experience difficulty when the materials are removed and they are asked to visualise the process.
 For example, to work out 9 cakes plus 8 cakes the students are asked to "see" without materials, that 9 contains 8 and 1, then to understand they use the known double 8 + 8 = 16, then they add the 1 to give 17.

 - Sets of counters in two different colours

 - Check that the students know their doubles facts before starting.
-If the students do not know all the facts identify which ones they do know work from these ones.
+If the students do not know all the facts identify which ones they do know and work from these ones.